General Foundations of Number

 Many of the mathematical concepts that students learn in the early grades are closely related to counting.
 Students' ability to count and the variety and accuracy of the counting strategies they use are good indicators of their mathematical understanding and progress.

-• Counting involves both reciting a series of numbers and associating them with a series of objects.
+• Counting involves both reciting a sequence of numbers and associating them with a series of objects.

-• Developing a conceptual understanding of enumeration has a direct link to understanding quantity, place value, and arithmetic operations.
+• Developing a conceptual understanding of ordered counting has a direct link to understanding quantity, place value, and operations.

 Overview of the Big Idea

-• An understanding of the concept of quantity enables students to estimate and juggle numbers.
+• An understanding of the concept of quantity enables students to estimate and manipulate numbers.

 Overview of the Big Idea

-Making connections between numbers means recognizing and using the patterns in numbers to make connections.
+Making connections between numbers means recognizing and using the patterns among numbers.

-• Recognizing and understanding the patterns in the set of numbers promotes the establishment of connections between these numbers.
+• Recognizing and understanding the patterns in a set of numbers promotes making connections between these numbers.

-• Exploring the relationships between basic arithmetic operations helps us to better understand and use them.
+• Exploring the relationships between basic operations supports understanding and using them.

-• Knowing the anchor points 5 and 10 and how they relate to other numbers makes it easier to understand place value and use operations.
+• Knowing the benchmarks 5 and 10 and how they relate to other numbers makes it easier to understand place value and use operations.

 Big Idea: Representation